nathancharlesjones/Look-up-Table-Examples/01_Fast-Sin/README.md

 ### hardwareAPI.h

 At this point, you have all of the information you need to understand how the program works and what it's doing to compute the comparative execution times and absolute and percent errors.
 To see how we implement some of those hardware-specific functions, though, we need to look at `hardwareAPI.h` (in hardware/include).
 This file exposes the application programming interface (API; also simply "interface") that `main.c` can use to complete its actions.
-Each of the functions and data types not specified here (which are all hardware-specific) will need to be defined elsewhere for whatever processor we are compiler the program for.
+Each of the functions and data types not specified here (which are all hardware-specific) will need to be defined elsewhere for whichever processor for which we are compiling the program.

 Lines 6-13 define the ASSERT macro and declare a function called `assert_failed`.
 The ASSERT macro simply checks if `expr` ("expression") is true and, if it isn't, it calls `assert_failed` with the filename and line number where the ASSERT macro was called.